Victor E. Bulldog History

 Victor E. Bulldog II was introduced at Bulldog Stadium on Sept.
 15, 2012.
 Victor E. Bulldog II regularly attended football games and made appearances during halftime, spurring excitement from the Red Wave.
 He also made special appearances at various on-campus and athletic events throughout the year.
 Victor E. Bulldog II passed away on March 12, 2015.

 In June 2015, Fresno State welcomed Victor E. Bulldog III, whose purchase was made possible by a generous donor.
-Victor E. Bulldog III is cared for and owned by the Fresno State Alumni Association (FSAA).
+Victor E. Bulldog III is cared for and owned by the Fresno State Alumni Engagement and Annual Giving (FSAA).

-Victor E. Bulldog is owned by and under the care of the Fresno State Alumni Association (FSAA), for the benefit of Fresno State and the FSAA.
+Victor E. Bulldog is owned by and under the care of the Fresno State Alumni Engagement and Annual Giving (FSAA), for the benefit of Fresno State and the FSAA.
 The FSAA is responsible for funding the operations of the live mascot operation and associated programs.
 This includes, but is not limited to:

 1) Brand development and management